JohnEvansOkyere/Trans_BorderFreight_Data_Analysis/README.md

 # North American Freight Data Analysis

+Certainly!
+Here’s a concise, stakeholder-friendly methodology section you can use in your documentation or reporting:

+---

+## Methodology for Reproducibility

+To ensure transparency and reproducibility, our analysis followed a clear, step-by-step methodology:

+### 1. **Data Collection**
+- Gathered raw monthly freight data (2020–2024) from the Bureau of Transportation Statistics.
+- Data includes all major North American trade corridors and transportation modes.

+### 2. **Data Preparation**
+- **Standardization:** Unified column names and formats across all files.
+- **Merging:** Combined monthly files by type (dot1, dot2, dot3) into consolidated datasets.
+- **Source Tracking:** Added a column to track the original file for each record.

+### 3. **Data Cleaning**
+- Checked for and removed duplicates.
+- Identified and handled missing or null values.
+- Ensured all coded columns (e.g., state, mode, port) were mapped to human-readable names using official codebooks.

+### 4. **Data Transformation**
+- Applied mapping scripts to convert all codes to descriptive labels.
+- Created both “cleaned” (mapped only) and “enriched” (original + mapped) datasets for full transparency.

+### 5. **Exploratory Data Analysis (EDA)**
+- Used Jupyter notebooks for all analysis and visualization.
+- Analyzed freight patterns by mode, region, and time.
+- Assessed operational efficiency (cost per weight, route analysis).
+- Evaluated environmental impact and cross-border trade flows.
+- Identified seasonal trends and infrastructure utilization.

+### 6. **Visualization & Reporting**
+- Produced clear, professional charts and tables for all key findings.
+- Documented all steps, code, and business logic in the analysis notebooks.
+- Summarized actionable recommendations for stakeholders.

+### 7. **Reproducibility**
+- All scripts and notebooks are version-controlled and available in the repository.
+- Dependencies are listed in `requirements.txt` for easy environment setup.
+- Data processing and analysis steps are fully documented and can be rerun end-to-end.

+---

+**Summary:**
+Every step of this analysis—from data collection to recommendations—can be reproduced by following the scripts and notebooks provided.
+This ensures that results are transparent, verifiable, and ready for future updates or deeper dives.

+If you need a more technical or step-by-step version for data scientists, let me know!

 ## 📊 Project Overview

 This comprehensive data analysis project examines North American transborder freight movements across the United States, Canada, and Mexico.
 The analysis leverages multi-year freight data (2020-2024) to identify operational inefficiencies, understand movement patterns, and provide actionable insights for transportation stakeholders, including the Bureau of Transportation Statistics (BTS).